dsient/BlueCircuitCLI/ReadMe.md

 # File Structure

-Somewhat unusual but efficient file structure to keep the project modular and maintainable, with high levels of security:
+file structure; modular and maintainable, with high levels of security:

 ```
 /bluecircuit-os